-In addition, on June 1, 2018, HSLFI entered into a sale and servicing agreement with HFI, as Issuer, and us, as Servicer, pursuant to which HSLFI will sell or contribute to HFI certain secured loans made to certain portfolio companies.
+In addition, on June 1, 2018, HSLFI entered into the Sale and Servicing Agreement.
 HFI entered into a Note Funding Agreement, or the NYL Facility, with several entities owned or affiliated with New York Life Insurance Company, or the Noteholders, for an aggregate purchase price of up to \$100.0 million, with an accordion feature of up to \$200.0 million at the mutual discretion and agreement of HSLFI and the Noteholders.
-The Note Funding Agreement's investment period has ended and the loan thereunder is in rapid amortization.
-Any notes issued by HFI will be collateralized by all investments held by HFI and permit an advance rate of up to 67% of the aggregate principal amount of eligible debt investments.
-The interest rate on the notes issued under the NYL Facility is based on the three year USD midmarket swap rate plus a margin of between 2.75% and 3.25% depending on the rating of such notes at the time of issuance.
-There were \$2.6 million in advances made by the Noteholders as of March 31, 2020 at an interest rate of 4.98%.
+The Note Funding Agreement's investment period has ended.
+Any notes issued by HFI was collateralized by all investments held by HFI and permitted an advance rate of up to 67% of the aggregate principal amount of eligible debt investments.
+The notes were issued pursuant to the Indenture.
+The interest rate on the notes issued under the NYL Facility was based on the three year USD mid-market swap rate plus a margin of between 2.75% and 3.25% depending on the rating of such notes at the time of issuance.
 There were \$15.0 million in advances made by the Noteholders as of December 31, 2019 at an interest rate of 4.98%.

-The following table shows a summary of HSLFI's investment portfolio for the three months ended March 31, 2020 and the year ended December 31, 2019:
+The following table shows a summary of HSLFI's investment portfolio for the period January 1, 2020 through April 21, 2020 and the three and six months ended June 30, 2019: